Tufts-Technology-Services/tf-f5-vip-components-module/README.md

   vip_partition = "mypartition"

   # this structure is passed into the module and also
-  # reused for node creation outside of the model
+  # reused for node creation outside of the module
   node_map_main = {
     # this key currently isn't used in the module, but might be at a future date.
     # any value will work here, as long as they're unique.